CodeAndCake/HG2TWL/README.md

 **Mechanics shape dynamics, which in turn shape aesthetics.**

-As game makers, we can hack the rules of the game, but we can't control how players will interpret those rules and whether they'll have fun playing.
-Like *policy-makers*, we can only encourage / enforce certain behaviours, but we can't be sure people will behave like we envisioned.
+As **game makers**, we can hack the rules of the game, but we can't control how players will interpret those rules and whether they'll have fun playing.
+Like **policy-makers**, we can only encourage / enforce certain behaviours, but we can't be sure people will behave like we envisioned.

 We create a **system of mechanics** but we do not directly create the player's experience.